danmanstx/weather-rails6/README.md

 This can also be accomplished with a `.proc` file and run with foreman

 ## Test Suite
-the app is using `rspec` for testing, following commands will run worth for the first run, after that you should just be able to run the `rspec` command, `RAILS_ENV=test bundle exec` in front can never hurt too
+the app is using `rspec` for testing, following commands will run work for the first run, after that you should just be able to run the `rspec` command, `RAILS_ENV=test bundle exec` in front can never hurt too
 ```
 RAILS_ENV=test bundle exec rails db:create
 RAILS_ENV=test bundle exec rails db:migrate